Please note the extended deadline for the supplemental application is now December 18th 11:59pm Pacific Time.

 Early Decision Applicants must take PCAT between Jan 1, 2015 - July 2016.

 International Applicants: F-1 Visa students are required to take the TOEFL with a minimum score of 100 iBT.
 The TOEFL must be taken within two years of application.

 International Students with F-1 Visa Status, Permanent Resident or Refugee/Asylee Visa Status are eligible to apply to the Doctor of Pharmacy program.
 H-4 Visa holders must apply for and be awarded F-1 Visa status in order to be eligible to apply to the PharmD Program.
+F-1 Visas must be confirmed by the deadline.
 Applicants holding other visa classifications are not eligible to apply.
 A copy of the front and back of the visa or green card are required to accompany the UW School of Pharmacy PharmD Program Supplemental Application.

 Course-by-course evaluations accepted from WES, ECE, or Educational-Perspectives need to be submitted to PharmCAS when applicants apply.
 Evaluations done by other agencies will NOT be accepted.Official Foreign Transcripts required ONLY if applicant is admitted into the program.
 For more information, please visit the School of Pharmacy website: https://sop.washington.edu/school-of-pharmacy/pharmd-admissions/international-applicants-eligibility-to-apply.html